Create, update, and delete KS via API

 Requirements

-Authenticate to get to use the script.
+- You need to authenticate to get to use the script.

 Follow the steps to authenticate on the Services Credential page refer to the StackSpot EDP documentation.
+Contact your account administrator if you cannot create a Service Credential.

 - Copy the 'client id', 'client key', and 'realm' fields to use as environment variables (the first two should be secrets) or the curl example at the bottom of the page in the 'how to use it' section.
 You won't be able to see them again.